overload-development-community/OverloadLevelEditor/README.md

 - Fix lava particle effect size (by kevin)
 - Align copy/paste by edge (by kevin)
 - UV Editor window UI location/visible tweaks (by Sirius)
-- Fix quaternion conversion used for light rotation (by Arne)
+- Fix quaternion conversion used for entity rotation (by Arne)
 - Add "Bisect Polygon" button (by Sirius)
 - Locale independent hunter/falcon export (by Arne)
 - Fix export with portal with lava slave side (by Arne)